"Meth babies" show more behavior problems

 But the results are still “worrisome," said lead researcher Linda L. LaGasse, of Brown University and Women & Infants Hospital in Providence, Rhode Island.

 Methamphetamine is a highly addictive stimulant that can be snorted, smoked, injected or swallowed.
-Government figures suggest that more than 10 million Americans, or about four percent of the population, have used the drug.
+U.S. government figures suggest that more than 10 million Americans, or about four percent of the population, have used the drug.

 Unlike other illegal drugs, meth seems to have a greater appeal to women than men.
 In the U.S., pregnant women account for about seven percent of people who seek treatment for meth abuse.